jtec/prx/README.md

 You can specify `--prx_level` according to the type of computation you need. `--prx_level 1` is adapted for DGNSS or RTK processing, `--prx_level 2` is adapted for SPP processing and is the default value.

+There is an optional argument to select the tropospheric delay model, by adding `--tropo saastamoinen` (default) or `--tropo unb3m`

 You might have to add `<path to prx root>/src/prx` to your `PYTHONPATH` environment variable if you run into import errors.